Lemon Balm Benefits

 1. GABA is an inhibitory neurotransmitter that calms the nervous system and promotes relaxation.
 Lemon balm boosts the activity of GABA receptors in the brain, leading to improved feelings of calmness and reduced anxiety levels.
 [3]

-2. Serotonin also is essential in regulating sleep; low levels are associated with insomnia and other sleeping disorders.
-Research shows that lemon balm extract can help boost serotonin concentrations within our brains which helps regulate our circadian rhythms and improve sleep quality.
+2. Serotonin is also essential in regulating sleep; low levels are associated with insomnia and other sleeping disorders.
+Research shows that lemon balm extract can help boost serotonin concentrations within our brains, which helps regulate our circadian rhythms and improve sleep quality.

 3. Lemon balm can help regulate the sleep-wake cycle by inhibiting the breakdown of acetylcholine, a neurotransmitter involved in various cognitive functions such as memory and learning.
 Increasing levels of acetylcholine in the brain can lead to improved sleep quality.
 [4]